hustvl/RAD/README.md

 - **[2025.02.18]** We released our paper on Arxiv.
 Code are coming soon.
 Please stay tuned! ☕️

+## 📌 RAD Training Discussion & Reference

+We have created a **central discussion issue** for RAD training details.
+You can view and participate in the discussion here: [RAD Training Details Issue](https://github.com/hustvl/RAD/issues/2).
+We also hope that the experiences and tips shared there will be helpful for your **own RL-related training**, not limited to RAD.

 ## 🎯 How to Use
 - Project Structure
 ``` bash